Blizzard of Ozz Tour

-The Blizzard of Ozz Tour was the debut concert tour as a solo artist by British vocalist Ozzy Osbourne, who had been fired from the English group Black Sabbath a year prior.
-The tour started on September 12, 1980 and concluded on September 13, 1981.
+The Blizzard of Ozz Tour was the debut concert tour as a solo artist by English heavy metal singer Ozzy Osbourne, who had been fired from the English group Black Sabbath a year prior.
+The tour started on 12 September 1980 and concluded on 13 September 1981.

 Overview

 Background

-Ozzy Osbourne was fired from Black Sabbath on April 27, 1979.
-Guitarist Randy Rhoads from Quiet Riot was hired in late November 1979.
-Former Rainbow bassist Bob Daisley was hired on November 14, 1979.
+Ozzy Osbourne was fired from Black Sabbath on 27 April 1979.
+Former Rainbow bassist Bob Daisley was hired on 14 November, with guitarist Randy Rhoads from Quiet Riot following shortly after.
 The first song that Ozzy, Rhoads, and Daisley wrote together was "Goodbye to Romance."
 Former-Uriah Heep drummer Lee Kerslake was hired in March 1980.
-The band then went to Ridge Farm Studios in Rusper to record the debut album, Blizzard of Ozz, from March 22 to April 19, 1980.
+The band then went to Ridge Farm Studios in Rusper to record the debut album, Blizzard of Ozz, from 22 March to 19 April 1980.

 Europe leg

 In August 1980, the band began rehearsing at Shepperton Studios in Shepperton, England for the "Blizzard of Ozz Tour."
 Don Airey, who had been hired to perform keyboards and synthesizers on "Mr. Crowley", "Goodbye to Romance" and "Revelation Mother Earth", could not tour with Ozzy since he had already signed a contract to tour with Rainbow, so the band hired Lindsay Bridgwater.
-The band performed two secret warm-up gigs billed as "The Law" in September at Norbreck Castle Nightclub in Blackpool on September 3 and at West Runton Pavilion on September 5.
-The band kicked off its opening night of the tour in front of a sold-out crowd at the Glasgow Apollo on September 12.
+The band performed two secret warm-up gigs billed as "The Law" in September at Norbreck Castle Nightclub in Blackpool on 3 September and at West Runton Pavilion on 5 September.
+The band kicked off its opening night of the tour in front of a sold-out crowd at the Glasgow Apollo on 12 September.

 The 70s Welsh heavy metal band Budgie would open for Ozzy throughout the 1980 European leg.
-On September 20, Blizzard of Ozz was released in the United Kingdom and was a success.
+On 20 September, Blizzard of Ozz was released in the United Kingdom and was a success.
 "Crazy Train" and "Mr Crowley" were released as singles.
 "Goodbye to Romance", "I Don't Know" and "Suicide Solution" also received radio airplay.
-On October 2, the band played at The Gamount Theatre in Southampton where the recordings of "Goodbye to Romance" and "No Bone Movies" would appear on the live Tribute album, released on March 19, 1987.
+On 2 October, the band played at The Gamount Theatre in Southampton where the recordings of "Goodbye to Romance" and "No Bone Movies" would appear on the live Tribute album, released on 19 March 1987.
 The live recordings of "Mr. Crowley" and "Suicide Solution" would be released on the Mr. Crowley Live EP.

 The band regrouped back at Ridge Farm to record Diary of a Madman between February and March 1981.
 Tensions between Ozzy/Sharon and Daisley/Kerslake over contract issues regarding their names, money, credit, and royalties got worse, which led to Sharon firing Daisley and Kerslake in March 1981.
 Ozzy, Sharon and Rhoads went back to the United States to look for a new drummer and bassist.